FrogTravel/TestJAWS/README.md

 ### Description

-Example of usage JAWS with dictionary of verbs, to transform them to basic form.
+Example of usage [JAWS](https://github.com/jaytaylor/jaws) with dictionary of verbs from [WordNet](http://wordnet.princeton.edu/), to transform them to basic form.
 Before using normalize method you need to setup your project

 ### Setup